ppintosilva/bayes-babies/README.md

 ## Who are the Bayes Babies?

 We're a group of PhD students at Newcastle University.
 Our goal is to learn _Bayesian Statistics_ from the ground up, as a team.
-"Learn by doing" and "show rather than simply tell" are our mottos.
+"Learn by doing" is our motto.

 ## Learning material and meet-ups